How do I replace my hacked WordPress site?

 Since you already have data, a message appears indicating that WordPress is already installed, which means that you've successfully connected your WordPress installation to your old database.

-Installing your previous theme
+Install your previous theme

 If you did not change the theme to the default theme before beginning, the site may load a blank white page.
-This is because your database is looking for a theme that is no longer installed.
+Since you cannot access the WordPress dashboard at this point, you will need to use one of the following options:

 Once you have your chosen theme installed and activated, you should be able to load your site and see your posts.

-Copying your previous uploads
+Copy your previous uploads

 Your uploads (images and other media) are still in the old hacked install's directory.
 Using FTP, copy the contents from the old folder to the new one.
 For example: